JabinGP/hugo-public/README.md

 # hugo-public
-Public blog repository for vercel.
+Public blog repository for vercel(using for test).